The Design Awards recognize design excellence of built and unbuilt work in

 - Site Plans are strongly encouraged and are to have a scale and north arrow

-- If the Project is recognized with an award, individual high-res photograph in JPEG format will be required from the submitter.
+- All photography permissions and releases are the responsibility of the submitting architect whose project has been selected.
+If the Project is recognized with an award, additional individual high-res photographs may be required from the submitter

-A jury of peers, from both academic and professional practice, who are located outside of the State of Connecticut.
+The Design Award jury consists of peers who are located outside of the State of Connecticut.
 The Jurors will take into consideration and acknowledge: